 Using the asset method

-Determining the appraisal of an asset rich business may justify the cost and complexity of the asset based valuation methods.
-However, if the assets show a high cost but if the assets do not show high return on investment due to low revenue and or profits than the assets value may not result in an accurate and reliable valuation.
+Determining the appraisal of an asset rich business may justify the cost and complexity of the asset-based valuation methods.
+However, if the assets show a high cost but if the assets do not show a high return on investment due to low revenue and or profits than the value of the assets may not result in an accurate and reliable valuation.
 Therefore great caution needs to be used when the assets are valued high but the business has marginal earnings.

 • Similar public companies that were sold in the past